stonepros/stone/doc/rados/operations/crush-map-edits.rst

 The final command to convert the map comprised of the above fragments would be something like::

-  $ ceph osd getcrushmap -o original
+  $ stone osd getcrushmap -o original
   $ crushtool -i original --reclassify \
       --set-subtree-class default hdd \
       --reclassify-root default hdd \